National Registration Center for Study Abroad

 * Reading and correct pronunciation.

-* Hand-writting, drawing, cutting, modeling, etc.
+* Hand-writing, drawing, cutting, modeling, etc.

 * Homework practice (optional).